cardoso19/TMDB/README.md

 # TMDB

 ### Description
-This app provides a view of the upcoming movies and search for movies by part or full name, all of the data that are show are provided by https://www.themoviedb.org.
-The app is currently localized to english and portuguese, but it request data in the language that the device uses.
+This app provides a view of the upcoming movies and searches for movies by part or full name, all of the data that are shown are provided by https://www.themoviedb.org.
+The app is currently localized to English and Portuguese, but it requests data in the language that the device uses.

 ## Platform
 iOS